 Accounting estimates are an integral part of the financial statements prepared with the oversight of management and are based on management's current judgments.
 Those judgments are ordinarily based on knowledge and experience about past and current events and on assumptions about future events.
-Significant accounting estimates reflected in the Authority's 2015 financial statements include management's estimate of the allowance for doubtful accounts, which is determined based upon past collection experience and aging of the accounts, management's estimate of depreciation expense, which is based on estimated useful lives of the respective capital assets, and management's estimate of allocation of shared consultant costs relating to Port Modernization Plan, which is based on the ratio of actual costs by projects to overall project costs.
-During the year ended September 30, 2015, there were no significant changes in accounting estimates or in management's judgments relating to such estimates.
+Significant accounting estimates reflected in the Authority's 2016 financial statements include management's estimate of the allowance for doubtful accounts, which is determined based upon past collection experience and aging of the accounts, management's estimate of depreciation expense, which is based on estimated useful lives of the respective capital assets, management's estimate of the net pension liability, deferred outflows and inflows of resources related to pension which is based on an actuarial report issued by the Government of Guam Retirement Fund, and management's estimate of the allocation of shared consultant costs relating to the Port Modernization Plan, which is based on the ratio of actual costs by projects to overall project costs.
+During the year ended September 30, 2016, there were no significant changes in accounting estimates or in management's judgments relating to such estimates.